Unit tests¶

 Organizing tests¶

-tests/directory. - Test files are discovered by name (e.g.
+tests/directory. - Conventional test files are discovered by name (e.g.

 test_*.incn). - Test functions are discovered by name (e.g.

-The exact discovery and CLI flags are documented here: Tooling → Testing.
+The full language model is documented here: Testing in Incan.
+CLI flags and output are documented here: Tooling → Testing.

 Common patterns¶